mrolli/myitjournal/docs/courses/myitjournal.md

 Material for MkDocs is a theme for MkDocs, which itself is a static site generator geared towards (technical) project documentation.
 This is the tool used to create our [HPC used guide](https://hpc-unibe-ch.github.com/).

-Documention for the tools can be found on their websites at [https://www.mkdocs.org/](https://www.mkdocs.org/) and [https://squidfunk.github.io/mkdocs-material/](https://squidfunk.github.io/mkdocs-material/).
+Documentation for the tools can be found on their websites at [https://www.mkdocs.org/](https://www.mkdocs.org/) and [https://squidfunk.github.io/mkdocs-material/](https://squidfunk.github.io/mkdocs-material/).

 Having conda in place now lets us create a conda environment for these tools.

 !!! abstract "Task: Install Material for MkDocs"
-    * Create a conda environment called "myitjournal" and ***activate it***
+    * Create a conda environment called "itjournal" and ***activate it***
     * Install latest Python 3.9 (this also installs pip - the package manager)
     * Then install Material for MkDcos using pip
+    * Do you see the help message, when you run `mkdocs --help`?

+Now that the mkdocs tool and the respective Material theme is installed, we can start our documentation.

+!!! abstract "Task: Create and initialize your journal"
+    * Create a new directory, name as you like/see fit
+    * Enter the directory and make it a git repository
+    * Create a new github repo over at [github.com](https://github.com)
+    * Add the remote repo as the origin of your local git repo
+    * Then create an initial mkdocs project, see getting started guide of mkdocs-material
+    * Add and commit these files as the starting point of your journey

+!!! tip ""
+    The documentation of [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) itself is a valuable source for inspiration.
+Also this "demo/learning journal" may inspire you.
+Think espcially about the structure of your docomentation, where you want to publish the Tages- and Wochenberichte and probably some words about you.

+MkDocs features a built in server to locally render and see, what the markdown you are writing actually will look like, see chapter "Preview as you write".
+Make use of it and open `https://localhost:8000` in you browser.
+It magically reloads upon changing anyhting in your documentation, doesn't it?

+!!! warning ""
+    Don't forget to do regular commits, i.e. after changing a layout element or for each Tages- or Wochenbericht.